bastiaanterhorst/SwiftyChrono/README.md

 ## SwiftyChrono

 A natural language date parser in Swift, designed to extract date information from any given text.
+This package is a fork of [Quire's fork](https://github.com/quire-io/SwiftyChrono) of the OG [Chrono.js](https://github.com/wanasit/chrono).

-This is a Swift Package version of the original port made by [Quire](https://quire.io).
+Changes from Quire's fork:

----
+* Distributed as a Swift package

-When we were [integrating Siri](https://quire.io/blog/p/Quire-Siri-Best-Task-Manager-Friend.html) with our [iOS app](https://itunes.apple.com/us/app/quire-task-manager-for-teams/id1095193897?mt=8), we found that JavascriptCore runtime is running on resource-limited extensions and will crash due to memory limitation.
-So, we created a Swift version.
-Thanks to Wanasit Tanakitrungruang's [chrono.js](https://github.com/wanasit/chrono).
+* Support for parsing week numbers ("week 12", "week 24 '26", etc.)

 SwiftyChrono supports most date and time formats, such as:
 * Today, Tomorrow, Yesterday, Last Friday, etc